Search

 Bereavement counselling

-The Hospice is an organisational member of the British Association of Counselling and Psychotherapy (BACP) and we also have volunteer counsellors who give their time to support our families and loved ones.
+The hospice is an organisational member of the British Association of Counselling and Psychotherapy (BACP) and we also have volunteer counsellors who give their time to support our families and loved ones.

-If you declined Bereavement Support at the time of your loved one’s death but now feel you need some support, please contact the hospice and ask to speak to the Support Team.
+If you declined bereavement support at the time of your loved one’s death but now feel you need some support, please contact the hospice and ask to speak to the Support Team.

 Remembrance and reflection